looker-open-source/chrome-ux-looker-block/README.md

   * Onload (OL): Measures the time until the page is fully loaded.
   * Time to First Byte (TTFB): Measures the time it takes for the network to respond to a navigation request.

+* Distribution Metrics: A set of metrics that provide context about the user's environment and how they interact with the site.

+  * Device Distribution: Breaks down user traffic by the type of device.
+    * Desktop: Experiences on a desktop or laptop computer.
+    * Phone: Experiences on a mobile phone.
+    * Tablet: Experiences on a tablet device.
+  * Effective Connection Type: Categorizes user experiences based on the effective network connection speed during their visit.
+    * 4G: Represents fast connections, equivalent to 4G speeds or better.
+    * 3G: Represents connections with average speed.
+    * 2G: Represents slow connections.
+    * Slow 2G: Represents very slow connections, often resulting in poor performance.
+    * Offline: Represents experiences where the user had no network connection.
+  * Navigation Type: Details how users arrived at a page, which can significantly impact performance metrics.
+    * Navigate: A standard navigation, such as clicking a link, using a bookmark, or typing a URL in the address bar.
+    * Back/Forward: Navigation using the browser's back or forward buttons.
+Many of these are served instantly from the browser's back/forward cache (bfcache), resulting in extremely fast load times.
+    * Reload: The user reloaded the page.
+    * Prerender: The page was loaded in the background before the user navigated to it, providing a near-instant experience.
+    * Restore: The page was restored from a previous session, for example, when reopening the browser.
+  * Notification Permissions: Tracks how users interact with web push notification permission prompts.
+    * Accepted: The user clicked "Allow" on the permission prompt.
+    * Denied: The user explicitly clicked "Block."
+    * Dismissed: The user closed the prompt without making a choice (e.g., clicked the 'X').
+    * Ignored: The user did not interact with the prompt, and it was automatically dismissed due to another action or timeout.

 For each of these metrics, CrUX data provides density histograms which are translated into three main categories:

 * Good (%): The percentage of user experiences that fall within the "Good" range.